-A nuclear war using as few as 100 weapons anywhere in the world would disrupt the global climate and agricultural production so severely that the lives of more than two billion people would be in jeopardy.
+A nuclear war using as few as 100 weapons anywhere in the world would disrupt the global climate and agricultural production so severely that the lives of more than two billion people would be in jeopardy from mass starvation.
+IPPNW has been involved in several landmark reports summarizing the latest scientific work that shows the extreme reach and consequence of even a nuclear exchange involving a “limited” number of weapons detonating in a specific regional area.

 - Corn production in the US would decline by an average of 10% for an entire decade, with the most severe decline (20%) in year 5.
 Soybean production would decline by about 7%, with the most severe loss, more than 20%, in year 5.